Zheng-Yuanhao/Zheng-Yuanhao.github.io/_pages/about.md

 Hi there 👋.

-I am a third-year master student at Agricultural Engineering, Zhejiang University.
-My research focuses on the non-destructive detection of fruit quality based on NIR spectroscopy, fortunately advised by Prof. Lijuan Xie.
+I am a third-year master's student in Agricultural Engineering at [<span style="color: blue;">Zhejiang University</span>](https://www.zju.edu.cn/english/),  working under the guidance of Prof. Lijuan Xie.
+My research focuses on the non-destructive detection of fruit quality based on NIR spectroscopy.
 Before this, I obtained my Bachelor's degree in Food Science and Engineering from the same institute.

 You can find my CV here. 📄 Yuanhao's CV.